 The idea behind sketching from life is to use a pencil or pen to quickly draw what you see around you.
 It excludes photographic references.
 Unlike urban sketching, it is not confined to public places.
 It includes portraiture, figure, and still-life drawing.
-This technique helps you to focus on the details of your surroundings, which makes it easier for you to remember them later.

 Types of Drawing and Terms